 Canstar Blue’s 2020 mixers review has seen KitchenAid, Sunbeam, Kenwood, Kambrook, Breville and Kmart compared on performance, ease of use, ease of cleaning, additional functions, design, value for money and overall satisfaction.

 See our Ratings Methodology.

 Mixers are a handy addition to any kitchen, especially if you enjoy making oven-baked goodies and treats.
-While mixing was often the bane of many cooks and weekend creators, with the old-school mixers often leaving you with hand cramps – in addition to taking a good chunk of time – brands nowadays offer a wide variety of mixers that do the work for you.
+While mixing was often the bane of many cooks and weekend creators, with the old-school mixers usually leaving you with hand cramps – in addition to taking a good chunk of time – brands nowadays offer a wide variety of mixers that do the work for you.

 With plenty of options available, narrowing them down can be tricky, especially if you haven’t had much experience before.
-So, to offer some guidance, we’ve surveyed more than 500 Aussies and asked them to review the mixer they’ve most recently purchased on a number of factors including value for money, performance and design.
+So, to offer some guidance, we’ve surveyed more than 500 Aussies and asked them to review the mixer(s) they’ve most recently purchased on a number of factors including value for money, performance, design and so on.

 Now let’s get an overview of what’s available from each brand, including the prices you can expect.

 KitchenAid is arguably the king of small kitchen appliances and offers a large range of hand mixers and stand mixers with enough variety to satisfy your inner chef.
 KitchenAid mixers also come in a variety of colours, allowing you to find one to suit your kitchen’s look.
 Its latest Cordless 7-Speed Hand Mixer (KHMB732) comes in three different colours and features seven different spin speeds.
 It comes with a Soft Start feature that brings the beater up to the selected speed gradually to help prevent ingredients from splashing everywhere.